SynapseMedia/nucleus/docs/guide/harvest.md

 Underneath the validation and schematization of the models is [pydantic](https://docs.pydantic.dev/latest/), so we can use [python standard library](https://docs.pydantic.dev/latest/usage/types/#standard-library-types) types to define fields.

-Here's an example of how you can define models by extending the [Model](../reference/harvest/models.md) class as the base class:
-In this example, we define a model called Nucleus that extends the Model class from the nucleus.sdk.harvest module.
-The fields name, description, and contributors are defined with their respective types (str and List[str]).
+In the example below, we have a model called Nucleus that extends the [Model](../reference/harvest/models.md) class.
+It includes fields such as name, description, and contributors, each defined with their respective types (str and List[str]).

 ```python
 from nucleus.sdk.harvest import Model